 They left for the retreat, but Annie was still whispering to the Lord, “Please, Lord!
 Can I get it for free?”
 She told the other girls at the retreat the story, and they were amazed at the miracle of a wedding dress for $220, and yet she told them that she was begging the Lord to give it to her for free.

 In preparation for paying for the dress, Annie emptied her bank account.
 She had only $6 left in her account.
 She had no money left for her remaining three days in the Philippines.
 A friend gave her money for her taxi to the airport, so she hid that away.
 But she had nothing else.
 She and Kristi lived off dry oats and chocolate bars, because that was the only thing they had with them.
 Annie’s stomach felt strange, and she was hungry all the time, and couldn’t stop thinking of food.
-Someone had even offered her food once, and she politely refused, because in India she had been trained to say no the first time, and yes when the offer was renewed, but to her disappointment, her refusal was accepted.
+Someone had even offered her food once, and she politely refused, because in her mission country she had been trained to say no the first time, and yes when the offer was renewed, but to her disappointment, her refusal was accepted.

 During the week, they returned for a few dress fittings.
 Each time they would talk with the owner, getting to know her better.
 They asked about her family members, and they found out she was a famous designer all over Mindanao.
 On their last visit, Annie asked her if she knew where they could get a taxi that would take them to the airport in the middle of the night.